nexusdrugi/demo-chess-board/.trae/documents/chess-game-technical-architecture.md

   - Capture notation: uses 'x' for captures (e.g., "Bxe5", "exd4")
   - Check/Checkmate: appends '+' for check, '#' for checkmate
   - Special moves: "O-O" for kingside castling, "O-O-O" for queenside
-  - En passant notation: "exd6 e.p." implemented; promotion notation (e.g., "e8=Q") planned.
+- En passant notation: "exd6 e.p." implemented; promotion notation supported (e.g., "e8=Q").
+Promotion move execution is out of scope for now.
 - Move History Display
   - All moves shown in standard chess notation in GameControls
   - Includes move numbers and from/to squares for clarity